Jamie Bellenoit, LMFT, Ph.D – Executive Director

 Laura O’Donnell is the Director of Education at our school.
 Laura earned her B.A. in Special Education at Dowling College in Oakdale NY, her Master’s degree at the University of Saint Joseph in West Hartford CT, and her Educational Leadership Certification at Sacred Heart University in Fairfield CT.
 Laura first worked as a special education teacher at the Clinic from 1987 through 1993 and then returned in 2006.
 In 2011 Laura was promoted to Head Teacher and was responsible for supervision, training and providing professional development to staff.

-In 2014, Laura was promoted as the new Director of Education.
+In 2014, Laura was promoted to the new Director of Education.
 Laura’s passion has always been to improve student learning by providing a safe and nurturing educational environment.
 During her transition to her new position as Educational Director, Laura participated in grant writing that allowed for the installation of smart technology in seven of our classrooms.
 This has greatly increased the level of student engagement.
 It is our goal to provide our students with quality education and help them develop the social/ emotional skills they need to be successful when they transition back to their home school district.

 Lauren Schempp, LCSW – Director of Special Initiatives

 Lauren is a Licensed Clinical Social Worker and is our Director of Special Initiatives.
-Lauren came to the Clinic in 2007 after earning her Bachelor’s Degree of Social Work from Western New England University and a Master’s Degree of Social Work from Boston University.
-Lauren has worked in a variety of settings throughout the Clinic and has had roles in CCGC’s Intensive Outpatient Program and CCGC School before becoming the Director of Special Initiatives this year.
+Lauren came to the Clinic in 2007 after earning her Bachelor’s Degree in Social Work from Western New England University and a Master’s Degree in Social Work from Boston University.
+Lauren has worked in a variety of settings throughout the Clinic and has had roles in CCGC’s Intensive Outpatient Program and CCGC School before becoming the Director of Special Initiatives in 2016.
 Lauren’s experiences at the Clinic have led her to a variety of areas of clinical interest including co-parenting after divorce and separation, psychotic disorders, and substance abuse.
 After many years working directly with local universities and supervising generations of CCGC staff, Lauren has also discovered a passion for clinical supervision as well as the training and field education of social work students.
-Over the past few years Lauren also took on several special projects, including the Clinic’s transition to a new Electronic Health Record and writing the grant which brought Trauma Focused CBT to our agency.
+Over the past few years, Lauren also took on several special projects, including the Clinic’s transition to a new Electronic Health Record and writing the grant which brought Trauma Focused CBT to our agency.
 As she moves into her new role this year as Director of Special Initiatives, she hopes to bring the energy, motivation, and organizational skills she has shown in other roles to new projects benefiting the clinic and its internal and external communities.

 Molly Mitzman, BA – Development Coordinator